tsedio/tsed/docs/docs/converters.md

 It has two operation's modes:

-- The first case use the [class models](/docs/model.md) to convert an object into a class (and vice versa).
+- The first case uses the [class models](/docs/model.md) to convert an object into a class (and vice versa).
 - The second case is based on the JSON object itself to provide an object with the right types.
 For example the deserialization of dates.